 Birds also avoid oncoming conditions; as reported by NBC News in a December 19, 2014 article: “A flock of birds flew away from its nesting site days before there were any signs of danger and well before forecasters predicted the arrival of a massive storm system that spawned 84 confirmed tornadoes and killed at least 35 people, researchers reported Thursday in Current Biology.
 ‘Meteorologists were predicting that the storm might come our way,’ says the study's lead author, Henry Streby, a National Science Foundation postdoctoral research fellow and visiting scholar at the University of California, Berkeley.
 ‘But by the time they were saying they were sure it was coming, the birds had already figured it out and were gone.’ … The discovery was completely fortuitous.
 Researchers had been testing to see if a new kind of geolocator could be carried by the tiny birds.”

 God has indeed equipped the birds of the air so that their needs are taken care of!

 God warns us in advance as to what we can expect to see in the years just ahead.
 God makes provision for those that are His.
 You can’t afford to be without His guidance and protection as current downward trends in this age continue.
 “Your righteousness is like the great mountains; Your judgments are a great deep; O Lord, You preserve man and beast.
 How precious is Your lovingkindness, O God!
 Therefore the children of men put their trust under the shadow of Your wings” (Psalm 36:6–7).

 If God takes care of birds, will He not also take good care of us?
-To find out more about our loving God and His plan for us all, write for the free booklet, Prophecy Fulfilled: God’s Hand in World Affairs, or you may read it online.
-In the meantime, watch or listen to "Prayers and Promises" with Richard F. Ames.
+To find out more about our loving God and His plan for us all, write for the free booklet Prophecy Fulfilled: God’s Hand in World Affairs or read it online.
+In the meantime, watch or listen to the Tomorrow's World telecast "Prayers and Promises."